 The oldest continually running amateur water ski show in not only Wisconsin, but the United States, is located in Minocqua, Wisconsin.
 The Min-Aqua Bats have put on free weekly ski shows since 1950.
 Water ski shows became a popular form of entertainment across Wisconsin’s northwoods so lake residents could ski together.
 In fact, show skiing is all about community!
 Though you’ll see a fair share of impressive stunts and tricks at shows and competitions, you’re also likely to see family members skiing together on the water – even if you don’t realize it.
 Because there are important roles for people of all ages on a water ski show team, it makes for the perfect family sport!

-Wisconsin’s only professional water ski show also holds a prominent place in Wisconsin’s history.
-The Tommy Bartlett Show first came to the Wisconsin Dells in 1952 and has been a core part of the town’s allure ever since!
+Wisconsin’s only professional water ski show also holds a prominent place in the state’s history.
+The Tommy Bartlett Show first came to Wisconsin Dells in 1952 and has been a core part of the town’s allure ever since!
 This show hires only the best of the best water ski show performers to put on shows daily throughout the summer.

 Water Ski Show Competitions

 Amateur water ski show teams and clubs usually put on anywhere between 1 to 3 free weekly shows for their community throughout the summer.
 Additionally, about 25 teams choose to compete at State each July, making the Wisconsin State Water Ski Show Championships the largest show ski competition in the world.
 This impressive event spans four days and includes both individual and team competition.
 Teams compete in one of three divisions, determined by their performance the previous year.
 According to the Wisconsin Rapids Area Convention & Visitors Bureau, the event attracts over 3,000 visitors each year and has an annual economic impact of around $1.56 million!